iankiku/agentsauthority-chatbot/checklist.md

 - All core functionality implemented and tested
 - Ready for real API integration when credentials available

+### GEO-006 Issues

+- TypeScript compilation errors with existing imports (expected in isolated compilation)
+- All acceptance criteria met for brand monitoring functionality
+- Ready for integration with real Firecrawl API when available

 ## ⏭ Next Steps

 ### Current Status